 About children’s teeth

-The 32 adult teeth replace baby teeth between the ages of 6 and 20 years.
-Supervise and help clean children’s teeth until 8 years.
-Brush teeth and gums twice a day, once in the morning and once at night before bed.
+The 32 adult teeth appear between 6 and 20 years.
+Clean your child’s teeth and gums twice a day, once in the morning and once at night before bed.

 Brushing teeth: getting started

+Use a soft, small child’s toothbrush.
 Under 18 months, use only water for cleaning teeth.
-From 18 months to 6 years, use a pea-sized amount of low-fluoride toothpaste.
+From 18 months to 3 years, use a smear of low-fluoride toothpaste.
+At 3-6 years, use a pea-sized amount of low-fluoride toothpaste.
 From 6 years, use a pea-sized amount of adult fluoride toothpaste.
-Use a soft, small child’s toothbrush.

 Sit or stand behind your child in a brightly lit place, ideally in front of a mirror.
 This lets your child see what you’re doing.
 It’s easier to sit or even lie babies and toddlers on your lap.